Show All Answers

 Quarantine is put into place to prevent the possible spread of an infectious disease from someone who may have been exposed to the disease but is not yet sick.
 When people are quarantined, they are kept separate from others until they are out of the period when they could get sick.

 Yes.
 Quarantine is for people who are not currently showing symptoms but are at increased risk for having been exposed to an infectious disease.
 Quarantine is for people who could become sick and spread the infection to others.

 Isolation is used for people who are currently ill and able to spread the disease and who need to stay away from others in order to avoid infecting them.

 When people are in self-quarantine, they have no symptoms, but because there is a possibility that they might have been exposed, they stay away from others in public settings.
-For 14 days from their last possible exposure, people in self-quarantine cannot go to work, school, or any public places where they could have close contact with others.
+For at least 10 days from their last possible exposure, people in self-quarantine cannot go to work, school, or any public places where they could have close contact with others.
 Public health departments direct them in how to monitor their health so that should they develop symptoms, they can be quickly and safely isolated from all others, including those in their household.

 On Thursday, March 19, Governor Gavin Newsom issued an executive order requiring Californians to stay home in an effort to stop the spread of COVID-19, except for essential needs.
 Find current state information on COVID-19, including case data and resources, here.

 The Placer County Health Officer had issued a directive earlier on March 19 followed by an order on April 10 which was amended April 16.
 The local order was allowed to expire on May 1 at 11:59 p.m.

 However, the statewide order still applies to Placer County.
 For most people, this means you and those you live with should stay home or at their place of residence, except for permitted work, local shopping or other permitted errands, or as otherwise authorized.

 WHAT VULNERABLE MEMBERS OF THE COMMUNITY SHOULD DO: